-When the autopilot is in standby, the boat must be steered manually.
+When the autopilot is in standby, the boat must be steered manually from a separate device.

 Autopilot indication

 The status bar shows autopilot information at all times as long as an autopilot computer is connected.
 You can hide it in Autopilot settings when not in anchor, nav or an autopilot mode.